 Since the majority of schools still do not teach intensive, systematic phonics past the early grades if at all, and private tutors usually don’t either, often the only recourse for parents is to teach their own children this subject in the home.
 Our online phonics program automates the learning process so that a student can work independently at a computer and learn this vital skill.
 Having access to our online program is like having access to a full time reading teacher available to work one-to-one with anyone twenty-four hours a day, seven days a week!

-Our cost-effective online remedial phonics program puts an Orton-Gillingham-based reading intervention program in the hands of anyone.
+Our cost-effective online remedial phonics program puts a research-based reading intervention reading program in the hands of anyone.
 You do not have to be a reading expert, you don’t have to be a college graduate, you don’t even have to be a high school graduate to offer research-based and effective reading instruction to your own child!
-And with our low online subscription rates, virtually anyone can afford to enroll!
+And with our low online subscription rate, virtually anyone can afford to enroll!